-Many Vaping Illnesses Linked To Black Market "Dank Vapes" Or Other THC Products
+Many Vaping Illnesses Linked To Black Market 'Dank Vapes' Or Other THC Products

 What are Dank Vapes and how could they be fueling the outbreak?

-"Dank Vapes appears to be the most prominent in a class of largely counterfeit brands, with common packaging that is easily available online and that is used by distributors to market THC-containing cartridges," said a report from state investigators published by the Centers for Disease Control and Prevention Friday.
+"Dank Vapes appears to be the most prominent in a class of largely counterfeit brands, with common packaging that is easily available online and that is used by distributors to market THC-containing cartridges," said a report from state investigators published Friday by the Centers for Disease Control and Prevention.

 The CDC has been warning since the outbreak began about the risks of buying products "off the street," and Friday's update highlighted the risks of the black market.
 Sometimes young consumers don't even realize that they're buying unregulated or illicit products.